jbirddog/blue/README.md

 ### btv

 1. Multiple dst writes based on size (needs btv save/restore)
+1. Look at using blue/dispatch.bo (call vs jmp, optbl)
 1. Look at using blue/fin.bo
 1. Look at using blue/srcdst.bo
 1. Add btv/README.md, move this stuff there